 First and foremost, we need to take advantage of our salaah and dua.
 Salaah is an opportunity to recharge, and remind ourselves of our purpose which often gets lost when carrying out our daily responsibilities.
 Find peace in raising your hands in dua, and go back to your day with a sense of refreshment again.
 Although we can share our experiences and struggles with others, be it when you are having dinner with your husband or over a phone call with a parent, no one truly is able to understand and feel your emotions.
 But Allah Azaawajal does, and only He has the ability to change things for you, so seek His aid and guidance.

-Secondly, find good company.
+Secondly, find company.
 For many of us expats especially, physically meeting up with family and friends is not always an option since our families don’t live with us.
 That said, don’t dismiss the importance of a phone call or a message.
 If you can arrange for weekly meet-ups with homeschooling families even better!
+And if no homeschool families live nearby, meet with other families after school.
 The point is widening your social circle to those experiencing similar things to you, and those you feel close too.
 If you feel like you’ve had a tough day, put that science lesson on hold and call your sister while sipping on some tea, it does the world of good!

 Thirdly, have mercy on yourself!
 SubhanAllah, don’t get overridden with guilt if you feel you need to make different plans for the kids/hubby one weekend because you need some adult company.
 Or if you need to shorten your homeschool week to four days instead of five, so you can spend time on your own hobby that you’ve put off so many times.
 It’s so easy to get immersed in your own thoughts, and the homeschool cycle that we sometimes go days without having thought about anything else.
 This journey doesn’t need to be so lonely, and remember there’s more to life than homeschool!